archimed-shaman/faraway/README.md

 ### Synchronous client and server

 To avoid overengineering, both the server and client were implemented to be synchronous (a specific sequence of messages is expected).
-With an asynchronous client and server, it would have required complicating the logic by adding something like an FSM and a message dispatcher.
+With an asynchronous client and server, it would have required complicating the logic by adding something like an FSM.

 ### Proof of work algorithm